-- Reviewed the composition of the Board and Board Committees with regards to the mix of skills, independence and diversity in accordance with its policy; - Determined the Directors who stand for re-election and re-appointment by rotation: - (c) Assessed the effectiveness performance of the Board as a whole and the contribution of each individual Director.
+- (c) Assessed the effectiveness and performance of the Board as a whole and the contribution of each individual Director.
 This was carried out through a self-assessment document that was completed by each Director.
-The assessment criteria include the following: - Board composition - Board process - Performance of Board Committees - Information provided to the Board - Role of the Board in strategy and planning - Risk management framework - Accountability and standard of conduct of Directors - (d) Reviewed the terms of office of the AC and each member of the AC to ascertain that the AC and its member have carried out their duties in accordance with the AC's Terms of Reference; and - (e) Assessed and reviewed the continuing independence and independence of the Independent Directors.
+The assessment criteria include the following:

+- Board composition

+- Board process

+- Performance of Board Committees

+- Information provided to the Board

+- Role of the Board in strategy and planning

+- Risk management framework

+- Accountability and standard of conduct of Directors

+- (d) Reviewed the terms of office of the AC and each member of the AC to ascertain that the AC and its member have carried out their duties in accordance with the AC's Terms of Reference; and

+- (e) Assessed and reviewed the independence and continuing independence of the Independent Directors.